openstack-archive/stx-docs/doc/source/installation_guide/2018_10/simplex.rst

    commands and unlock controller to proceed.

-After config_controller bootstrap configuration, REST API, CLI and Horizon interfaces are enabled on the controller-0 OAM IP Address.
+After config_controller bootstrap configuration, REST API, CLI and Horizon interfaces are enabled on the controller-0 OAM IP address.
 The remaining installation instructions will use the CLI.

 --------------------------------
-Provisioning the Controller Host
+Provisioning the controller host
 --------------------------------

-On Controller-0, acquire Keystone administrative privileges:
+On controller-0, acquire Keystone administrative privileges:

 ::

    controller-0:~$ source /etc/nova/openrc

 *********************************************
-Configuring Provider Networks at Installation
+Configuring provider networks at installation
 *********************************************

 Set up one provider network of the vlan type, named providernet-a: